 10 CSR 20-7.031 - Water Quality Standards

 The purpose of this rulemaking is to update state water quality standards to ensure they are functionally equivalent to federal standards and to improve the clarity, specificity and effectiveness of the standards.
-This rulemaking is required under Section 303(c) of the federal Clean Water Act and addresses primarily federal and state initiatives, EPA disapprovals and Missouri Clean Water Commission directives.
-The department has held workgroup and stakeholder meetings for the purpose of reviewing applicable water quality standards and, as appropriate, considering modifications or adoptions of new or revised standards.
+This rulemaking is required under Section 303(c) of the federal Clean Water Act.
+The department will hold workgroup and stakeholder meetings for the purpose of reviewing applicable water quality standards and, as appropriate, considering modifications or adoptions of new or revised standards.